danielabar/meblog/src/markdown/homebrew-postgresql-service-not-starting-resolved.md

 ## Solution

 When the Postgres data directory was first created, I must have been on older Postgres version 13, and at some point updated the brew formula to 14.
-Fortunately, there's a formula you can run to [migrate](https://formulae.brew.sh/formula/postgresql) the data from a previous major version:
+This version mismatch makes postgresql fail to start.
+Fortunately, there's a homebrew formula that can be run to [migrate](https://formulae.brew.sh/formula/postgresql) the data from a previous major version:

 ```
 brew postgresql-upgrade-database